amnesiiac/amnesiiac.github.io/_posts/2023-12-29-linux-ftrace.md

   - kernel
 ---

-### # ftrace: a powerfull function tracer
-ftrace: a tracer framework (part of debugfs), used for tracing linux kernel funciton callstacks.
+ftrace is a tracer framework (part of debugfs), used for tracing linux kernel funciton callstacks.

 <hr>